ThomasOliverKimble/ThomasOliverKimble-github.io/about.md

 bodyClass: page-about
 ---

-My name is **Thomas Oliver Kimble** and I am an engineer with a passion for music.
+My name is **Thomas Oliver Kimble**, an engineer with a rich blend of skills and interests, encompassing data science, robotics, cloud engineering, and a strong passion for both music and design.

 <div class="web-image-md">
     <img src="/images/about/me.jpg">
 </div>

-# Personal life
+# Personal Life

-I was born in England and moved to Switzerland when I was 3 years old.
-I then moved to France at 5, but continued my education in Switzerland.

-Maths and Science have always intrigued me, so becoming an engineer was a natural decision as I have always been fascinated as to how things work.
-I also have an eye for design and aesthetics, allowing me to show a more creative side in contrast with my studies.

-There has always been a guitar around me, and I started playing at 7 years old.
-I have played in multiple bands, and performed at festivals, in bars, outdoors, indoors... you name it!
-Curiosity lead me to also pick up other instruments such as the drums and the piano over the years, allowing me to compose songs myself.
+Hailing originally from England, my early years were marked by a move to Switzerland at three and a subsequent relocation to France.
+Despite these geographical shifts, my educational journey was primarily Swiss-based.
+Engineering was a natural choice for me, harmonizing my fascination with maths and science and my keen eye for design and aesthetics.
+This path has enabled me to merge analytical precision with creative expression, a duality that is evident in my music pursuits.
+Having been surrounded by music, especially the guitar, from the age of seven, I've explored various musical avenues, playing in bands and experimenting with instruments like the drums and piano.

 # Education

-After graduating secondary school with a French Baccalauréat with a scientific orientation in 2015, I obtained a Bachelor's Degree in Microengineering in 2019, and am currently finishing my Master's degree in Robotics at <a href="https://www.epfl.ch/en/" target="_blank">EPFL</a> in Lausanne, Switzerland.
+After completing a scientific French Baccalauréat in 2015, I pursued and obtained a Bachelor’s Degree in Microengineering from EPFL in 2019.
+My academic endeavors culminated in a Master’s degree in Robotics from the same institution, with specializations in Data Science and Space Technologies.

-Microengineering at EPFL allowed me to develop skills in a lot of domains such as electrical engineering, mechanical design, structural engineering, micro/nano-tech, software engineering and robotics.
-It was during my final year that I developed a keen interest in robotics oriented software engineering, hence pursuing a Master's degree in the domain.
+My studies at EPFL allowed me to cultivate a diverse skill set, ranging from electrical engineering to software engineering, with a particular interest sparked in robotics-oriented software engineering during my final year.

+# Professional Experience

+In the professional realm, I've engaged in roles that blend technical innovation with creative design.
+My stint with Maffi Racing in Geneva involved leading the redesign of their website and creating a distinctive livery for their Formula 4 car, demonstrating my knack for merging artistic design with brand identity.

+My master's thesis at Cyberbotics allowed me to contribute to the Webots robotics simulator, enhancing its features and performance.
+This project extended to modernizing the robotbenchmark.net platform and improving the webots.cloud platform for a more secure and efficient online simulation experience.

+Presently, I am employed as a Cloud Data Engineer at The Pictet Bank.
+Here, my focus is on developing robust cloud-based data solutions, applying my skills in AWS and Snowflake.
+My role encompasses data engineering, software development, and DevOps, contributing to efficient, scalable data platforms and collaborating with diverse teams.

+# Career Aspirations

+Looking ahead, I am eager to explore opportunities in Data Science, Data Engineering, DevOps, and Cloud Engineering.
+My diverse expertise, coupled with my passion for design and problem-solving, uniquely positions me for roles that demand innovation, technical skill, and a strategic mindset.

 # Resume